anishrana2001/CKA/dumps1.md

 ## ClusterRole = deployment-clusterrole-var
 ## ServiceAccount = cicd-token-var
 ## namespace = app-team-var
-## What we need to create, clusterrole,serviceaccount, and clusterroleBinding.
+## What we need to create, clusterrole,serviceaccount, and roleBinding.
 ## Detailed information is being shared on this video : https://youtu.be/_MmrGe1_l3c
+##  Remember : ClusterRole and clusterrolebinding are not a namespaced object.
+## But in question it is asked us "Bind new ClusterRole "deployment-clusterrole-var" to the new ServiceAccount cicd-token-var, limited to the namespace app-team-var."
+## It means that we need to create a ClusterRole and bind this ClusterRole with Rolebinding because rolebinding is a namespaced object.

 ### Change the context
 ```